Methods of Heat Transfer Class 7

 It typically consists of three main components:

-1. Outer shell: The outer shell is usually made of plastic or metal and provides insulation to minimize heat transfer through conduction and radiation.
+1. Outer shell: The outer shell is usually made of plastic or metal and provides insulation to minimise heat transfer through conduction and radiation.

 2. Inner flask: The inner flask is made of glass or metal and holds the liquid.
 It is double-walled, with a vacuum between the walls to prevent heat transfer through conduction and convection.

-3. Stopper: The stopper is an airtight lid that seals the flask to prevent air circulation and minimize heat transfer.
+3. Stopper: The stopper is an airtight lid that seals the flask to prevent air circulation and minimise heat transfer.

 Thermos Flask - Science Grade 7